-So when I ran across this recipe, I thought, "win-win!"
+So when I ran across this recipe, I thought, “win-win!”
 The perfect balance of sweet and bitter.
-I added some freshly whipped cream with serving to add another component of sweetness.
+I added some freshly whipped cream to the serving to add another component of sweetness.

 The grapefruit and blackberries really added some texture to the creamy custard and worked perfectly.
 I hope y’all enjoy this light and refreshing dessert as much as I did!

 - 1/4 teaspoon kosher salt